jfjelstul/codebookr/README.md

 # codebookr

 This R package contains tools for easily generating documentation for datasets.
 There are two main functions: `create_codebook()` and `document_data()`.
-The function `create_codebook()` generates `LaTeX` code (a `.tex` file) for a nicely-formatted `.pdf` codebook.
+The function `create_codebook()` generates `LaTeX` code (a `.tex` file) for a nicely-formatted `.pdf` codebook with a modern, minimalist look.
 There's an example in the `example/` directory.
 The function `document_data()` automatically generates `R` documentation for an `R` data package (i.e., an `R` script for each dataset in your project with `roxygen2` comments).

-These functions make it easy to produce documentation for a set of datasets and/or an `R` data package.
+These functions make it easy to produce documentation for a data project.
 All you have to provide, for both functions, is two `.csv` files, one with some information about each dataset in your project and another with some information about each variable in each dataset.
 Then, when you go to update your documentation, all you have to do is update the two `.csv` files and re-run these functions.
 This saves you from having to make the same change in multiple places, which can be a really tedious and error-prone process, especially for large datasets and projects with multiple datasets.

 Example of a codebook made with `codebookr::create_codebook()` using the built-in template: